milanflach/MultivariateAnomalies.jl/docs/src/index.md

 ## Input Data

 *MultivariateAnomalies.jl* assumes that observations/samples/time steps are stored along the first dimension of the data array (rows of a matrix) with the number of observations `T = size(data, 1)`.
 Variables/attributes are stored along the last dimension `N` of the data array (along the columns of a matrix) with the number of variables `VAR = size(data, N)`.
 The implemented anomaly detection algorithms return anomaly scores indicating which observation(s) of the data are anomalous.

+## Authors

+The package was implemented by Milan Flach and Fabian Gans, Max Planck Institute for Biogeochemistry, Department Biogeochemical Integration, Jena.

 ## Index